 Lumbar microdiscectomy, sometimes known as microdecompression, is a surgical procedure that is used to treat spinal stenosis and herniated discs in the lumbar region (lower back).
 The goal is to relieve pressure by removing a small portion of the disc that is pressing on the nerves.

-Candidates for Microdecompression in Mission Viejo, CA
+Candidates for Microdecompression

 When a herniated lumbar disc is pinching a spinal nerve root or roots and causing chronic pain, minimally invasive spine surgery mission viejo may be recommended.
 Usually, Dr. Taghva will suggest surgical treatment when symptoms have not improved despite physical therapy, medication, or other therapies.
 Lumbar microdiscectomy may be performed in our Orange County practice when a patient displays: